Whaling in Japan

 Japan has a limited tradition of small scale whaling that dates back centuries.
 However, its large scale, industrial whaling is a relatively new phenomenon, starting after World War II when animal protein was in short supply.

 Japan continues to kill whales and sell the meat from its hunts, despite the ban (moratorium) on commercial whaling.
-To do this it exploits a loophole in the founding treaty of the International Whaling Commission (IWC ), which allows whaling for scientific research.
-It also hunts in an IWC-designated sanctuary in Antarctica, under an objection it lodged to that decision in 1994.
+It has done this by exploiting a loophole in the founding treaty of the International Whaling Commission (IWC), which allows whaling for scientific research.
+It has also hunted in an IWC-designated sanctuary in Antarctica, under an objection it lodged to that decision in 1994.

 The International Whaling Commission (IWC) banned commercial whaling on all great whale species in 1982, with the ban coming into effect in 1986.
 Japan, along with Norway and the USSR, immediately lodged a legal objection to the moratorium, which exempted them from the ban’s effect.
 Japan took over 5,500 whales ‘under objection’ in the first three years of the ban, but was persuaded by political pressure to remove the objection in full by 1988.
-It is therefore now bound by the ban on commercial whaling.
+It is therefore now bound by the ban on commercial whaling and will be bound until it leaves the IWC to pursue its commercial whaling programme as it has promised to do

 The provision was not intended by the drafters of the ICRW to allow for large scale lethal research for commercial use of the ‘byproducts’, but several countries have exploited Article VIII to either avoid the IWC’s bans on hunting specific species, or to ‘top up’ their quotas.
 Japan, for example, killed 840 whales for scientific research between 1954 and 1986.